-Signs and symptoms
+Signs and symptoms of neutropenia

 For patients with neutropenia, even a minor infection can quickly become serious.
 Talk with your doctor right away if you experience any of the following signs of infection:

-- A fever (temperature of 100.5°F or higher)
+- A fever, which is a temperature of 100.5°F or higher

 - Chills or sweating

 - Sore throat, sores in the mouth, or a toothache

 - Abdominal pain

-- Pain in the perirectal (anal) area
+- Pain near the anus

-- Pain or burning when urinating, or frequent urination
+- Pain or burning when urinating, or urinating often

 - Diarrhea or sores around the anus